Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling: Strong Coupling Limit

-Apparently, the energy is lowest for $S=0$.
-For large but finite interaction, the interplay between SO coupling and interaction leads to the energy level crossing.
-In Fig. 3, we show the energy spectrums versus $\alpha $ in the strongly interacting case with $c/k_{c}=1000$, where the SO coupling parameter is taken in the regime of $\alpha /k_{c}\in \left( 0,1\right)$.
-The cyclical change of spectrum with the increase of $\alpha $ coincides with our previous discussion.
-In Fig. 4, the scope of SO coupling parameter $\alpha $ is just half the period $\alpha /k_{c}\in \left( 0,\pi /L\right) $ of Fig .3.
-With the increase of $\alpha $, there are energy level crossing for different $S$.
-When $\alpha =0$, the energy levels satisfy $E(S)<E(S^{\prime })$ for $S<S^{\prime }$.
-When $\alpha $ is large enough, the energy levels are opposite to that law.
-After the crossing, the larger $\alpha $ being, the larger energy difference for various $S$ will emerge.
+It is obvious that the energy takes lowest value for $S=0$.
+The SO coupling favors antiferromagnetic state as the ground state.
+As large but finite interaction, the energy level crossings occur due to competition between SO coupling and interaction.
+In Fig. 3, we show the lowest energy levels versus $\alpha $ in the strongly interacting case with $ c/k_{c}=1000$, where the SO coupling parameter is chosen in the range of $ \alpha /k_{c}\in \left( 0,1\right) $.
+The cyclical change of energy with the increase of $\alpha $ coincides with our previous discussion.
+In Fig. 4, the lowest energy spectrum is plotted versus $\alpha $ with the range $\alpha /k_{c}\in \left( 0,\pi /L\right)$ which is the half of the period of $\alpha$ in Fig. 3.
+When $\alpha =0$, the energy levels fulfill $E(S)<E(S^{\prime })$ for $ S<S^{\prime }$.
+With the increase of $\alpha$, energy level crossings appear for different $S$.
+When $\alpha $ is large enough, the energy levels satisfy the opposite law.
+After the crossing, the energy differences for various $S$ become larger with increasing $\alpha$.

 Before ending the paper, we would like to give a remark on the interacting spin-$1/2$ fermionic model with SO coupling, for which the SO coupling induced level crossing is absent.
-As for the 1D interacting spin-$1/2$ fermionic gas \cite{CNYang}, the ground state is an antiferromagnetic state ($S=0$) in the absence of SO coupling.
-In the presence of SO coupling, one can still use the gauge transformation to transform the problem into an integrable spin-$1/2$ fermionic model with a spin-dependent twist boundary condition \cite{Shun Uchino,B. S. Shastry}, and the system is determined by the following BA equations
+As for the 1D interacting spin-$1/2$ fermionic gas \cite{CNYang}, the ground state is an antiferromagnetic state ( $S=0$) in the absence of SO coupling.
+In the presence of SO coupling, one can still use the gauge transformation to transform the problem into an integrable spin-$1/2$ fermionic model with a spin-dependent twisted boundary condition \cite{Shun Uchino,B. S. Shastry}, and the system is determined by the following BA equations

 In the strong interaction limit, the energy is